Victories

 In wrongful termination cases, an employer unlawfully fires an employee, and comes up with a bogus reason to cover up discrimination or retaliation.
 It's at this moment you need a strong lawyer with the experience, resources, and skills to uncover the truth that the employer's alleged termination reason is really just a cover up for some illegal purpose.

-Here are some of our recent office victories.
+Here are just some of our victories.
 And remember, these clients are not all highly-paid corporate executives; they are hard-working California employees just like you.
 We believe in our clients, we diligently prosecute every case and we are blessed with terrific results.
 Of course, your case is individual and the results obtained in the past do not necessarily reflect what we can do for you.

 Discrimination Cases